sarah1893/notes/docs/appendix/python-asyncio.rst

     :keywords: Python, Python3, Asyncio, socket

 =========================================
-The Evolution of Asynchronous Programming
+The Evolution of Event-driven Programming
 =========================================

 .. contents:: Table of Contents